⚡ Try Alpha today. Improve data collection and workflows instantly.

 What Is IT Governance?

 We’ll start by discussing IT governance.
 CIO Magazine offers the best definition I’ve seen yet: “IT governance is a formal framework that provides a structure for organizations to ensure that IT investments support business objectives… Essentially, IT governance provides a structure for aligning IT strategy with business strategy.
 By following a formal framework, organizations can produce measurable results toward achieving their strategies and goals.
 A formal program also takes stakeholders’ interests into account, as well as the needs of staff and the processes they follow.
-In the big picture, IT governance is an integral part of overall enterprise governance.”
+In the overall view, IT governance is a key part of enterprise governance.

 That means that every aspect of the development and deployment process needs to adhere to strict, company-wide standards.
-Security is particularly important to take into account, as is the precise method of developing apps and integrating them with a business’s overall infrastructure and data sources.
-IT governance planning is important as well – the need to look into the future and determine when and how governance should change.
+IT governance planning is important as well: the need to look into the future and determine when and how governance should change.

 What Is Low-Code Governance?